Copp's Hill Burying Ground

 Nearest MBTA: North Station (Green & Orange Lines)

 Walking Directions: Exit the station.
 Facing the TD Garden arena, walk to the right (east) down Causeway Street.
-Cross North Washington Street, there will be an old steel bridge on the left.
+Cross North Washington Street, there will be a on the left which crosses the Charles River.
 Walk two blocks further east and take a right onto Hull Street.
 The burying ground is up the hill on the left.
 Alternatively, from Faneuil Hall, follow the Freedom Trail through the North End (about 25 minute walk).
+It's the next "stop" after the Old North Church.